apigee/streetcarts-tutorial/streetcarts/proxies/src/gateway/data-manager/README.md

 For each foodcart created, the data manager creates:

 - a user group.
 This is a group for cart owners who will have permission to update the cart's profile and delete the cart, as well as to create, update, and delete menus and menu items.
-- two roles associated with each cart -- one will contain permissions to update and delete the cart; the other will contain permissions to create menus and menu items.
+- roles associated with each cart.
+For example, a role to contain permissions to update and delete the cart, a role with permissions to create menus and menu items, and so on.
-- permissions needed to update and delete the new cart, and to create its menus, and menu items.
+- permissions needed to update and delete the new cart, and to create its menus and food items.

 For each menu created, the data manager creates: